Updated 7-round 2025 Las Vegas Raiders NFL mock draft after Davante Adams trade

 Round 6: WR Matthew Golden, Texas

-With the departure of Hunter Renfrow and an expected trade involving Davante Adams, the Raiders are in need of wide receiver depth.
+With the departure of Hunter Renfrow and the trade of Davante Adams to the Jets, the Raiders are in need of wide receiver depth.
 Matthew Golden could help fill that void.

 Golden brings impressive long speed and raw athleticism, though he’ll need to add some weight to maximize his potential at the next level.
 Primarily lining up in the slot, he has a quick, agile release and excels at gaining yards after the catch.
 Expected to run a 4.40 in the 40-yard dash, Golden’s speed will be an asset for any offense.